-- The 15th Amendment to the US Constitution gives the right to vote to all citizens.
+- The 15th Amendment to the US Constitution gives the right to vote to all qualified male citizens.

-y Thousand Leagues Under the Sea” introduces science fiction.
+y Thousand Leagues Under the Sea” by Jules Verne, introduces literary science fiction.

-Salem residents also looked forward to travel with hoped-for arrival of Oregon and California Railroad service convenient to the business and residences around Commercial Street.
+Transportation is a main fascination (both in big city daily life and in a popular novel) this year.
+Salem residents also look forward to extended opportunities for travel with the hoped-for arrival of Oregon and California Railroad service convenient to the business and residences around Commercial Street.
 However, the citizens of 1870 would not agree to pay the railroad an additional $30,000 for laying track to the center of town.
 So the first railroad station was built over a mile east of downtown on 12th Street.
 Citizens then complained about the distance they had to travel to deliver and pick up passengers and baggage.
 Fortunatel

 When you visit: Salem Railroad Station